gmunglani/fret-ibra/README.md

 # FRET - Image Background-subtracted Ratiometric Analysis (FRET - IBRA)

-FRET - IBRA is used to process fluorescence resonance energy transfer (FRET) intensity data to produce ratiometric images for further analysis.
-The package contains modules for the background subtraction (using a novel algorithm based on DBSCAN clustering), image registration, and bleach correction of the donor and acceptor channels.
-The package accepts only multi-image TIFF stacks and outputs both multi-image TIFF and HDF5 stacks.
+FRET - IBRA is a toolkit to process fluorescence resonance energy transfer (FRET) intensity data to produce ratiometric images for further analysis.
+This toolkit contains modules for the background subtraction (using an algorithm based on tiled DBSCAN clustering), image registration, overlap correction, and bleach correction of the donor and acceptor channels.
+It accepts multi-image TIFF stacks as input and outputs both multi-image TIFF and HDF5 stacks for possible further analyses, along with frame-by-frame metrics to estimate quality.

 ## Installation